 How good is your teen's hygiene?
-Let his or her shoes be your guide.
+Let their shoes be your guide.

 "A lot of teens really have that sweaty sock syndrome," says Charles Wibbelsman, MD, chairman of the Chiefs of Adolescent Medicine for Kaiser Permanente of Northern California and co-author of The Teenage Body Book.
 "I walk into the exam room and the smell is so overpowering that I really want to keep the door open."